 AMD Ryzen 9 3900X

-The Intel Core i9 9900K is the best Intel CPU for streaming in a market that is completely dominated by AMD.
+The Intel Core i9 12900K is the best Intel CPU for streaming in an AMD-dominated market.
 Although this is not the best value for money, it is great for streaming.
-It has a base clock speed of 3.6 GHz and can be overclocked to 5.0 GHz.
-It has 8 cores and 16 threads, but no cooler, so that will have to be purchased at an extra cost.
-However, it does have Solder Thermal Interface Technology, also known as STIM, which helps with efficient heat transfer from the CPU to the cooler and allows for higher overclocking speeds.
+This 12th gen Intel core has a base clock speed of 3.2 GHz and can be overclocked to 5.1 GHz.

-If you cannot afford the high end CPUs for streaming, here are three budget options that are fantastic alternatives:
+If you cannot afford the high-end CPUs for streaming, here are two Intel and two Ryzen budget options that are fantastic alternatives:

 AMD Ryzen 3 3300X